 Presidency of the Court

-The President of the Court directs the work and administration of the Court.
-The President represents the Court and, in particular, is responsible for its relations with the authorities of the Council of Europe.
-The President presides at plenary meetings of the Court, meetings of the Grand Chamber and meetings of the panel of five judges.
-The President does not take part in the consideration of cases being heard by Chambers except where he or she is the judge elected in respect of a Contracting Party concerned.
+The President directs the work and administration of the Court.
+He represents the Court and, in particular, is responsible for its relations with the authorities of the Council of Europe.
+The President presides at plenary meetings of the Court, meetings of the Grand Chamber and meetings of the panel of 5 judges.

-On 11 February 2015, Anna-Maja Henriksson, Minister of Justice of Finland, visited the Court and was received by Vice-President Josep Casadevall.
-Päivi Hirvelä, judge elected in respect of Finland, and John Darcy, Deputy Head of the Office of the President, also attended the meeting....
+On 21 November 2016, Ioannis Kasoulides, Minister of Foreign Affairs of Cyprus, visited the Court and was received by President Guido Raimondi.
+Georgios Serghides, judge elected in respect of Cyprus, and Roderick Liddell, Registrar, also attended the meeting....

 Visit to the Netherlands21/11/2016